shader-slang/spec/proposals/041-ray-tracing-api.md

 runtime traversal finds geometry and instance contributions, and the target selects one of the SBT records.
 Those selectable records are the entries reachable from that trace call.

+In existing D3D/Vulkan-style ray tracing models, this reachability is determined by host-created binding data.
+The shader source contains the trace call, but the SBT records and the binding edges from those records to AnyHit, Intersection, ClosestHit, and Miss shaders are provided by host code.
+Therefore, the complete reachability set is not known from shader source at ordinary compile time.

 ![Reachability is the set of SBT entries that one trace call can select](figures/041-ray-tracing-api/reachability-definition.svg)

 Metal also has a tag-list requirement that current Slang cannot express directly.
 The Metal